dovydasgulbinas/dovydasgulbinas.github.io/_posts/2017-07-23-adding-more-features-to-hyperion-in-homeassistant.markdown

 # Conclusion

 This guide is a more or less a workaround for running Hyperion effects.
 I saw other people doing similar things to solve this problem but it involved shell script for every Hyperion effect.
 This was due to the fact that `shell_command` functionality was introduced relatively recently to `Homeassistant`.
 I could try extending the feature set and add brightness control but for now it suits my needs.
-If you want to see my actual `Homeassistant`🏠 config visit this GitHub [click-me][hass-repo]
+Furthermore you could add automation to enable Hyperion only in evenings I actually have done that.
+If you want to see how I did it checkout my  `Homeassistant` config by visiting this GitHub repo [click-me][hass-repo]

 [hass-repo]: https://github.com/megamorphf/Home-AssistantConfig